MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **PluginName**  Name of the plugin specified for each generic plugin event.
 - **ProductType**  The product type of Windows 10.
 - **QualityUpdateSedimentFunnelState**  Provides information about whether Windows Quality Updates are missing on the device.
-- **QualityUpdateSedimentJsonSchemaVersion**  No content is currently available.
+- **QualityUpdateSedimentJsonSchemaVersion**  The schema version of the Quality Update Sediment Remediation.
-- **QualityUpdateSedimentLastRunSeconds**  The number of seconds since the Quality Update Sediment Pack ran.
+- **QualityUpdateSedimentLastRunSeconds**  The number of seconds since the Quality Updates were run
 - **QualityUpdateSedimentLocalStartTime**  Provides information about when Quality Updates were run.
-- **QualityUpdateSedimentLocaltTime**  No content is currently available.
+- **QualityUpdateSedimentLocaltTime**  The local time of the device running the Quality Update Sediment Remediation.
 - **QualityUpdateSedimentTargetedPlugins**  Provides the list of remediation plug-ins that are applicable to enable Quality Updates on the device.
 - **QualityUpdateSedimentTargetedTriggers**  Provides information about remediations that are applicable to enable Quality Updates on the device.
 - **RegkeysExist**  Indicates whether specified registry keys exist.